sakapoodle/trophy-boosting/notes/boosting/overwatch.md

   (**IMPORTANT!** Make sure they choose "Join **Game**" and NOT "Join Group" in order to stay _"ungrouped"_)
 - They will have to **wait as spectators before randoms leave**, then they will join the game.
   Note that only **max 4 players can spectate**, so if there are 5 players or more trying to "Join Game" they will be **stuck in the matchmaking queue** until more spectator spots are available.

 ---

+#### Preparing for the boosting session:
+Please do the following before the boosting session takes place (within 1 hour of boosting).

+- **Send or accept friend requests** from other players on PSN that you will be boosting with.
+Everyone does not need to be connected, but make sure you have the **"starting players" on your friend list** (usually it's the host and returning players that use mics in voicechat).
+- **Change your [Discord server nickname](https://support.discordapp.com/hc/en-us/articles/219070107-Server-Nicknames) to your PSN ID** for easier identification.
+Please note that this only changes your nickname locally for the current server, not globally across all Discord servers that you have joined.
+You may switch back to your preferred nickname on Discord once the boosting session is over.

+---